Verifiable patent-sequence drift monitoring

 - • Platform teams generating many variants

-Start with 1 to 3 watchlists, ship deterministic Evidence Packets across a 2-week evaluation, then decide whether to buy the production key.
+Start with 1 to 3 LocusTrace Watchlists, ship deterministic Evidence Packets across a 2-week trial, then decide whether to buy the production key.

 - • 1 to 3 watchlists